MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/who-knows-whom.md

 ### Basic who knows whom information

 For Sales Enterprise users, the who knows whom information is populated based on emails and meeting data in Dynamics 365.
-This information is available out-of-the-box and doesn't require any setup.
+This information is available out-of-the-box in all regions and doesn't require any setup.

 ### Enhanced who knows whom information